 As we work to build sustainable food systems, urban agriculture and community gardens provide education, economic and health benefits for San Franciscans.
 Our agency has developed the following programs that support the efficient use of water in urban agriculture, demonstration, or community gardens.

-NEW!
 Community Garden Irrigation Meter Grant Program

 We are excited to announce the launch of a new grant program designed to help urban agriculture projects and community and demonstration gardens better track and manage their irrigation water use.
 This grant program offers a subsidized installation of a dedicated irrigation water service and meter for qualifying applicants.
 Grant funding is available on a first-come, first-serve basis.
 Please complete and submit the application below if your garden meets the eligibility requirements and grant terms.